-Second-semester juniors who are majoring in psychology and have at least a 3.3 QPA are eligible to apply for the Graduate Clinical Mental Health Counseling 4+1 Program.
-This joint offering of Psychology and the Graduate Counseling Program makes it possible to complete one’s BA in Psychology and MA in Counseling in 5 years instead of 6.
-Please see the Psychology section in the Undergraduate Catalog for details.
+Second-semester juniors who are majoring in psychology and have at least a 3.3 QPA are eligible to apply for through the accelerated track to the Graduate Clinical Mental Health Counseling (CMHC) Program.
+This joint offering of Psychology and the CMHC Program makes it possible to complete one’s BA in Psychology and MA in Counseling in 5 years (plus one summer) instead of 6.

 The Department of Accounting, Business Administration, and Economics offers a special arrangement for Franciscan University students who receive an early admission to our Master of Business Administration (MBA) Program.
 They have the possibility of reducing by one trimester the time needed to complete the MBA degree with an additional savings in tuition.